-Swedish startup: We are the Tesla of the cement industry
+Swedish Startup: We Are the Tesla of the Cement Industry

 In November, Cemvision starts demo production of green cement – completely without carbon dioxide emissions.
 The facility is financed by Bill Gates, who will support the Swedish startup for one more year.